 The movie clips were presented in a fixed order without breaks.
-Dynamic ratings with a 4s temporal resolution were obtained for the presence of sexual content (continuous scale from 0 to 100) in the film clips from a separate sample of subjects (n=6) not participating in the fMRI study.
-The dynamics ratings for sexual content were averaged across subjects and then used as a regressor in the first level GLM analysis (see below).
+Dynamic ratings with a 4-s temporal resolution were obtained for the presence of sexual content (continuous scale from 0 to 100) in the film clips from a separate sample of subjects (n = 6) not participating in the fMRI study.
+The dynamics ratings for sexual content were averaged across subjects and then used as a regressor in the first-level GLM analysis (see below).

-In the second fMRI experiment the subjects were shown 300 non-erotic images from Nencki Affective Picture System (NAPS) and 24 erotic images from Nencki Affective Picture System Erotic Subset (NAPS-ERO) data sets (Marchewka et al., 2014; Wierzba et al., 2015) in a random order (total duration, 22 min) (Figure 1b).
+In the second fMRI experiment the subjects were shown 300 nonerotic images from Nencki Affective Picture System (NAPS) and 24 erotic images from Nencki Affective Picture System Erotic Subset (NAPS-ERO) data sets (Marchewka et al., 2014; Wierzba et al., 2015) in a random order (total duration, 22 min) (Figure 1b).
 The erotic pictures depicted female-male, and female-female couples engaged in sexual intercourse or interaction.
-The non-erotic pictures depicted people engaged in non-sexual activities (e.g., sports) as well as animals, landscapes, and inanimate objects.
-Each picture was presented for 1.5 seconds followed by a fixation cross for 2-3 seconds.
-The data from this experiment were used to test the generalization of the multivariate pattern classification (see below).
+The nonerotic pictures depicted people engaged in nonsexual activities (e.g., sports) as well as animals, landscapes, and inanimate objects.
+Each picture was presented for 1.5 s followed by a fixation cross for 2-3 s.
+The data from this experiment were used to test the generalization of the multivariate pattern classification (see following text).
 All film clips and pictures were presented via NordicNeuroLab VisualSystem binocular display.
 For the film experiment, audio was presented binaurally via MRIcompatible headphones (Sensimetrics S14) at a comfortable level adjusted individually for each participant.
-Figure 1 not shown due to Biorxiv policy to avoid the inclusion of photographs of people
+The fMRI experiments were conducted during the same imaging session.